nuxt-modules/algolia/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
 about: Ask a question about the module.
-title: ''
+title: ""
-labels: 'question'
+labels: "question"
-assignees: ''
+assignees: ""
 ---

 <!-- **IMPORTANT!**